nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 > Example:
 >
 > - studies: Cultivation and sampling of plants or cells
-> - assays: Extraction, derivatization and measuring of the samples
+> - assays: Metabolite extraction and derivatization or measurements of the samples
->

 The following guide will help you to get started to work with ARC.